Node-DC/Node-DC-EIS/README.md

   NOTE: In cluster mode you (User) may have to increase the concurrency value
         in order to achive high CPU/platform utilisation.
         In cluster mode you can control the number CPU's by changing the configuration file in the cluster mode.
-If not set, it takes the default number of CPU's available.
+If not set, it takes the default number of CPU's (number of logical threads) available.

 Running application server in microservices mode (default port: 3000):
 	- run “npm install” to install all dependencies for each service directory